dt-perform-hot-api/lab_guide/content/02_Santi/02_Detection_rule/index.md

    Choose an application for the detection rule: Sockshop (Production) Do you want to match Domain or URL?
 URL
    Choose one rule: CONTAINS
-   What does the "URL" should match "CONTAINS"?: <your Sockshop front-end external IP saved before>
+   What does the "URL" should match "CONTAINS"?: <your Sockshop front-end external IP saved before>:8080

     ```